sajb0t/MusubiTLX-gui/MUSUBITLX_GUI.md

   ```text
   output/<output_folder>/<output_name>.safetensors
   ```

+  The **Final LoRA file** path is shown dynamically below the filename field and updates as you type.

 - **Advanced trainer flags & command preview (optional)**
   At the bottom of the training settings there is an **“Show advanced trainer flags”** button: